nealmick/ned/README.md

 Contributions are welcome!

 TODO:
- - Tokenizer: add more langues currently only python is supported, all other languages are  highligted single character at a time.
+ - Tokenizer: add more langues currently only cpp anad python is supported, all other languages are  highligted single character at a time.
- - Lexer:  add more languages currently only python is supported, all other languages use basic regex patterns to detirmine syntax colors.
+ - Lexer:  add more languages currently only cpp and python is supported, all other languages use basic regex patterns to detirmine syntax colors.
  - Multi-cursor:  add keybind to create cursor at end of all find selection
  - Selection keybinds: currently cmd-a selects full file, but cmd-shift-a would be nice to select current indentation or current {} [] () "" '' `` blocks...
  - Jump to function definition with cmd click.
  - shift click select from old cursor positon to click position.
+ - Bookmark jumps move scroll position so the cursor is in middle of editor....